Pixelbo/Minitel-raspi/README.md

 Minitel-Raspi is a project that reunites the famous french Minitel and the famous Raspberry Pi.

+I've created a small gui with whiptail that control for now the  Logitec Music Server.
+I need to think about another API ; Ths is the main project It uses the Telnet protocol that is enabled in the LMS settings, you can see he docs <a href="https://github.com/elParaguayo/LMS-CLI-Documentation/blob/master/LMS-CLI.md">here</a>

 This project did not modify the Minitel, I used the external serial port for printing into the screen.

 Originaly begun in 2020 this project is driven by a kid, so go easy on me, I can't use github proprely.

-Beside the fact that I've put a Raspi into Minitel, I've also created a small gui project that control for now the  Logitec Music Server.
-Maybe I'll do someday a thing about another API.

 # Getting Started
 ## Prerequisites